 Your structured conversation with a PSR campus pastor is designed to assist you in discerning and articulating your intentions for fostering your spiritual formation during your degree program.
 Based on questions you will receive at the end of the course "Spiritual Formation for Leadership," this conversation will occur during the second semester of your first year.
-It will be a time of collaboration where you can work together with a campus pastor to determine what spiritual practices you hope to engage, where you might find resources to accomplish your goals, and how you can be supported and empowered in your formation as a religious/spiritual leader.
-Your understanding and assessment of these spiritual values and practices will then be incorporated in to your Middler Review.
+It will be a time of collaboration where you can work together with a campus pastor to determine what spiritual practices you hope to engage, where you 2020-2021 Page 127 of 184 might find resources to accomplish your goals, and how you can be supported and empowered in your formation as a religious/spiritual leader.
+Your understanding and assessment of these spiritual values and practices will then be incorporated into your Middler Review.